 Aerosmith’s Tom Hamilton participated in the Rock N’ Roll Fantasy camp program with a virtual Master Class via Zoom on 2020/06/28, where he interacted with +25 fans from around the world answering questions and playing bass for an hour.

-During the event Tom revealed having worked on a potential solo album, an autobiography, and the bands current intent to release a new box-set including previously unreleased material from the vault.
+During the event, Tom revealed having worked on a potential solo album, an autobiography, and the bands current intent to release a new box-set including previously unreleased material from the vault.

 “At one time we did a cover of “Highway Star”, you know that song by Deep Purple?
 We do have a bunch of stuff, and we are in the process of working on a box set, but we are just getting started, so I can’t even begin to think of what we are going to put on there that are unreleased tracks, but we do have some good stuff that just never got finished.
 Well, that’s the thing, we are just starting, so, I wish I could tell you more.”Tom Hamilton @ Rock N’ Roll Fantasy’s MasterClass virtual series via Zoom 2020/06/28

-The rumour of Aerosmith recording a cover of Deep Purple’s “Highway Star” original leaked online in 2006, when the band was still in the studio sessions for the “Devil’s Got a New Disguise” album. which at that point was suppose to include only re-worked/re-recorded versions of old outtakes.
+The rumour of Aerosmith recording a cover of Deep Purple’s “Highway Star” originally leaked online in 2006, when the band was still in the studio sessions for the “Devil’s Got a New Disguise” album. which at that point was supposed to include only re-worked/re-recorded versions of old outtakes.
 When “Devil’s” was released, the companion making-off video ended in a title saying that a new album of full songs would be released by 2007, but we know that they never finished recording those as they were interrupted by the re-recording of the first album fro the Guitar Hero game in 2008.

 We still don’t have a date for Aerosmith to release the album seeing that they are just starting the process or reviewing and selecting old tracks from the vault to include in a box set with unreleased material.
-Note that Tom said he doesn’t know how many or witch outtakes would be included, so this leads the speculation, that this might not be a “outtake only” box-set, and perhaps will be a new compilation album with a couple of released tracks.
+Note that Tom said he doesn’t know how many or witch outtakes would be included, so this leads to the speculation, that this might not be an “outtake only” box-set, and perhaps will be a new compilation album with a couple of released tracks.

 Earlier in the conversation Tom also alluded to having been writing solo songs for a while but, as he had never done any projects away from Aerosmith, he was not really sure what to do with them.
-Still, it’s good to know that he’s kept on writing, and that fans during the call showed support by asking about it.
+Still, it’s good to know that he’s kept on writing and that fans during the call showed support by asking about it.

 Some of the other highlights from his answers and the event itself were: